e34s/e34-client/client-junit4/README.md

 ```

-### Add listeners to your tests
+### 2. Add listeners to your tests
 You need to add the following listeners to your tests: ``SeleniumTestWatcher`` and ``SeleniumSuiteWatcher``.

 A sample test looks like this.
-Note: the listeners can also be wired via other mechnanisms.
+Note: the listeners can also be wired via other mechnanisms (i.e. extending from a TestBase class).

+**JUnitSuite.java**
 ```
 @RunWith(Suite.class)
 @Suite.SuiteClasses({DemoJunit.class})